sparkfabrik/company-playbook/content/resources/role-isc-lead-developer.md

 </span>

-* You make sure your team members (you also) participate in CFPs, applying as speakers at relevant conferences.
-You facilitate the organization of work to allow them (or yourself) to prepare the necessary material.
+* You help promoting our brand, from paying attention to your professional social media presence to participating (better if as a speaker) to relevant conferences.

 <span class='score only-print'>